Everything you need to know about Italian wedding commission

 It is common practice in many European countries.

-Both total 10,000 euro fee.
+Both = in the end 10,000 euro cost to you.
 Looking at costs and proposals transparently like this, allows couples to make the best decision.

-If a planner only works with suppliers who are happy to work with this commission model, then they will only be recommending their choice of the potential suppliers who are available.
+If a planner only works with vendors who are happy to work with this commission model, then they will only be recommending their choice of the potential vendors who are available.

 Many planners have preferred supplier lists but this is not always driven by commission agreements.
 As long as you know what your options will be before booking, all is well.

 Ask your planner or venue if they work with a commission model.
-Request a clear explanation of what this looks like for your wedding costs and choice of suppliers.
+Request a clear explanation of what this looks like for your wedding costs and choice of vendors.
+If your planner says they do not add commission, ensure this is written in to their contract.
 Transparency upfront means you can factor these costs into your budget and have the knowledge that you will be selecting suppliers from their list.

 If you decide to work with a planner or venue who works on commission, just do your figures at the start and work out exactly what you are paying and to whom.